Research projects

 Institute: University of Copenhagen

-: Several powerful amplitude techniques will be applied to effective field theoretic formulations of the Standard Model, as well as extensions including gravity.
+Objectives: Several powerful amplitude techniques will be applied to effective field theoretic formulations of the Standard Model, as well as extensions including gravity.
 In particular we will systematically exploit the use of heavy-quark effective field theory in this setting to extract classical information from scattering amplitudes.
 Double-copy relations between Standard Model amplitudes and those with gravitons will be used to provide a new framework for the post-Minkowskian perturbative expansion.
 Lessons learned from modern approaches to higher-spin effective operators will also be exploited in combination with on-shell recursion and unitarity cuts to compute classical amplitudes at tree and loop levels.

 ESR: Kays Haddad.

-: Poul Damgaard.
+First supervisor: Poul Damgaard.

 Second supervisor: Emil Bjerrum-Bohr.